gurbanigulati17/LoginDemoWithMVC/README.md

 # LoginDemoWithMVC

-Login Demo with MVC is an appliaction which is built using ASP .Net web Application Framework of C#.
+Login Demo with MVC is an appliaction which is built using ASP .Net web Application Framework of C# with an Empty template and choosing MVC.

 **1.** In models folder creating a new class Account As Model Defining data members

-**2**  Create an empty MVC5 Controller in Controller folder Create a Connection String
+**2.**  Create an empty MVC5 Controller in Controller folder Create a Connection String
 Making a function when user clicks on the Action button Login Making a function when user clicks on the Action button Login

-**3** For View is mainily for UI purpose.
+**3.** For View is mainily for UI purpose.
 Hows gonna the webpage looks like.
 Creating three view in Account class
 - For main Login page view- **Login.cshtml**
 - For successful Login Create view **Create.cshtml**